Glasgow, Delaware: Education

 Most of Glasgow is part of the Christina School District while a small portion is in the Appoquinimink School District.

 The Christina district section is divided between Brader, Keene, and West Park elementary schools.
 The Christina district section is zoned to Gauger/Cobbs Middle School, and Glasgow High School.
+In the Appoquinimink section, students are zoned to Cedar Lane Early Childhood Center, Olive B. Loss and Crystal Run Elementary schools, Alfred G. Waters Middle School, and Appoquinimink High School.

 Hodgson Vo-Tech High School of the New Castle County Vocational-Technical School District is in Glasgow.

+Previously Glasgow was in the Newark School District.
+That district merged into the New Castle County School District in 1978.
+That district was divided into four districts, among them the Christina district, in 1981.